-Now if we look at a very good management, it should not be the only reason why you should be investing in a business because it is not that a good manager can save a drowning ship and so it is also important that you drill to management once you are sure it is an good business and that this management can turn things around in few years down the line.
+Now if we look at very good management, it should not be the only reason why you should be investing in a business because it is not that a good manager can save a drowning ship and so it is also important that you drill to management once you are sure it is a good business and that this management can turn things around in few years down the line.

 7. Debt and Interest

 If you analyze companies, most of them will have a very big expense of debt and it is quite normal in the initial stages of the business to be going into debt.
 If a company can have profit margins better than what they are offered money for, it is highly likely that most businesses will opt for debt.

 The equity to debt ratio is something that needs to be checked and if there is a company with higher debt, it will have its profits eroded.
 So company with higher debt but working on reducing the debt with profits, is something to be investing into.
 If you can invest at the right time when they have managed to work on reducing the debt, you will see the profit roaring and soon the company will have better EPS and other such ratios and ultimately will have a sudden rise in the stock price in Indian stock market because that is how the so-called fundamental investors invest.

 So ideally you should be investing in a company that had a lot of debt but is in the process of reducing it.